-C' 1 A new law allows an individual

-Signed by whose application was lost in

-the the mail to take advantage of a

-governor state renewable energy
+Signed by the governor A new law allows an individual whose application was lost in the mail to take advantage of a state renewable energy production incentive program.

-8 production incentive

-program.

 Sponsored by Rep. Terry Morrow (DFL-St. Peter) and Sen. Kathleen Sheran (DFL-Mankato), the law is effective April 21, 2007.